Are you a leader who wants your program to be great, but no matter what you do, you feel staff are standing in your way?

 - When you want staff to focus on your goals for the program, ask them what they think teachers need to be working on to make their program great.
 This pulls staff into the planning process and helps them know you value their ideas.

 I help directors and program managers figure out how to manage staff who are driving them crazy.
-I help them clear away feeling that they need to control staff and teach them better ways to deal with staff and lead all staff on a path to becoming part of a team, that works together for the good of everyone and plans great things for the program to be and become!
+I help them clear away feeling that they need to control staff and teach them better ways to deal with children and lead all staff on a path to becoming part of a team, that works together for the good of everyone and plans great things for the program to be and become!

 Juanita helps programs focus on what they need to do to make their programs strong.
 She will focus on the problems staff are causing you and plan ways to value them and create a team with them that wants to solve problems.
 Click here to find out more about the coaching that Juanita provides.